IdentityServer/Documentation/docs/overview/simplestOAuth.md

 * Validating an access token

 ##Setting up IdentityServer
-First we gonna create a console host and set up IdentityServer.
+First we will create a console host and set up IdentityServer.

 Start by creating a standard console application and add IdentityServer via nuget: